M. Shawn Copeland: Scholarship

 Copeland's work spans the fields of systematic theology, political theology, public theology, Christology, theological anthropology, and African American Catholicism.
 Her work centers the lived experiences of people experiencing oppression, violence, and injustice.
 Copeland has been active in struggles for justice.
 At the 2021 Black Catholic Theological Symposium at the University of Notre Dame, she delivered a lecture in which she argued, "Black Lives Matter is what theology looks like."

 She delivered a plenary address entitled An Imperative to Act as part of the Plenary Panel The CTSA at 75: Looking Back, Around, and Forward at the CTSA gathering 2021.

 Honors

 In 2018, Copeland became the first African American theologian honored with the prestigious John Courtney Murray Award, the Catholic Theological Society of America's highest honor.
 In the citation for this award, Copeland was described in the following way: "Our honoree is a prolific, profound and pioneering scholar whose work places suffering humanity at its center, particularly those suffering from the persistent racism, sexism and heterosexism pervasive in our church and society.
 For our honoree this experience of suffering leads to the cross of Jesus of Nazareth which is at the heart of her theology."

-A festschrift was also produced that year in honor of Copeland, entitled Enfleshing Theology: Embodiment, Discpleship, and Politics in the Work of M. Shawn Copeland.
+A festschrift was also produced that year in honor of Copeland, entitled Enfleshing Theology: Embodiment, Discipleship, and Politics in the Work of M. Shawn Copeland.
 Additionally, Copeland has received the Marianist Award, the Yves Congar Award, the Elizabeth Seton Award, and Villanova University's Civitas Dei Medal.
 Copeland has received six honorary degrees.